Tuatha Dé Danann

 The suggestion that the literary form of the Fomhóraigh is simply a confused amalgamation of a lower class of gods and “anti-gods”, though not without merit, must be tested against the more plausible theory discussed above that what we have is an original – and actually quite intact – representation of a race of beings separate from “the gods” but yet closely related.
 This race can interact, interbreed and intermarry with the gods and though at times some may act in a hostile manner or take on a monstrous form they are little different from their divine opponents.
 This places them in much the same position as their Germano-Scandinavian equivalents, the Jotne.

-The Definition Of Divinity
+The Definition of Divinity

 Interestingly, though immortal the gods could die (or rather be killed).
 While this may seem like a paradox to contemporary minds it was far more common in ancient theologies.
 Likewise the habit of divine or supernatural beings engaging in shapeshifting, moving from “human” to animal form, or undergoing serial reincarnations, was perfectly acceptable.
 It did not, as is sometimes claimed, imply a general belief in reincarnation.
 There was none.
 Those who underwent shapeshifting or rebirths were divine beings or heroes with supernatural attributes.
 The pre-Christian Irish and Scots, as the Celts in general, clearly believed in an afterlife of sorts where one would dwell with one’s ancestors in the company of the gods.
-The question was to whom this afterlife extended.
-The people as a whole or only a privileged few?
+The question is to whom did this afterlife extend?
+The people as a whole or a privileged few?

-Related Terms Or Words
+Related Terms or Words

 As well as the names Tuath(a) Dé or Aos Sí the terms Fir Dé “Men of God(s)” and Fir Sí “Men of the Otherworld” were also widely used and seemed freely interchangeable.
-It should also be noted that a number of group names associated in the later literature with the Tuatha Dé (or Tuatha Dé characters) also occur in some very early texts, specifically the Fir Trí nDéithe “Men of the Three Gods”, and the Trí Dé Dána “Three Gods of Skill” (later appearing, probably through accumulated confusion, as the Trí Dé Danann “Three Gods of *Dana”).
+It should also be noted that a number of group names associated in the later literature with the Tuatha Dé (or Tuatha Dé characters) also occur in some very early texts, specifically the Fir Trí nDéithe “Men of the Three Gods”, and the Trí Déithe Dána “Three Gods of Skill” (later appearing, probably through accumulated confusion, as the Trí Déithe Danann “Three Gods of *Dana”).

 Two relatively old and popular words that have partially survived or influenced modern Irish terms should be mentioned here.
 Both mean “A dweller in a Sí; inhabitant of a Sí” and existed in the same literary context as the term Aos Sí.